Board of Directors 2013-2015

 Office & Events Manager Heather Hernandez is a graduate of Florida State University.
 She graduated with a bachelor’s degree in Political Science and a minor in International Affairs.
 She hopes to attend graduate school for Political Science in the near future.
-In her off-time she enjoys to spending time with her dog, reading, and knitting.
+In her off-time she enjoys spending time with her dog, reading, knitting and traveling.

 Our Grant & Events Coordinator, Megg Murphy is a native of Fort Myers Beach, Florida and a graduate of Florida State University, where she double majored in Women’s Studies & Philosophy.
 Megg’s interest and involvement in politics began at a very young age, while working on her father’s campaigns, where he served two consecutive terms on the Fort Myers Beach Town Council.